Building Towards Unique Stories

 THE IDEA

 A burl is a tree's way of growing around damage, disease, and trauma.
-When damage occurs to the tree, it can cause a burl, which often looks like an odd ball, to grow in unexpected ways to cover the hurt and the circular rings we all associate with healthy tree growth become random and unmanaged, which can distort the tree’s growth.
-In a similar way, painful personal or community experiences of trauma, mental health, and substance use impact our growth, and we find ways of managing and building around these experiences that can impact us in the long term.
+When the tree is damaged, a burl–which often looks like a strange ball–begins to grow, covering the hurt in unexpected ways.
+The concentric rings we all associate with healthy tree growth become random and unmanaged, which can distort the tree’s development.
+But oddly enough, the swirling and textured rings inside burls are highly prized by woodworkers for their unique beauty.
+In a similar way, painful experiences like trauma, mental health struggles, and substance use can impact our growth.
+But as we find ways of managing and working around these challenges, we may be able to transform our hurt into something valuable.

 WHO